jamestripp/qstep-sql/1_preparation/README.md

 Steps 1 to 3 cover the requirements for most of the workshop.
 You may wish to do these in advance if you have a slow internet connection.

 Deails for each step are below.

-Also, there are details of the datasets we use in this workshop at the bottom of this page.
-Below the data are installation instructions you can try if you cannot get Docker working, though these are much more complex and are to be considered out of date.
+Additional information about the datasets and manual database installation instructions are [here]().
+The manual instructions are out of the date and far more involved.
+Please follow the Docker approach below.

 ## Install Docker